 There are several ways for friends and family to donate

 We can help you set up a personal page using Charity Checkout which you can direct people to or some people choose to set up a Just Giving page in memory of their loved ones.
-Donors then visit the page and Just Giving process their donations and forward them to us.
+Friends and family can then visit the page and leave messages and donations.